tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_I_think_my_boss_just_locked_me_in_a_room_with_it.md

 Instead, I settled on the beach.

 Somewhere warm.
 Somewhere quiet.
 A cabana on a forgotten island where no one knew what the word "Conscript" meant.
-Where my pension came with an umbrella drink and I could finally grow out my hair without a supervisor filing a grooming report.
+Where my pension came with an umbrella drink and I could finally grow out my hair without Edwards filing a grooming report.

 Yeah.
 That’d do.